anlmao125/fake-business/README.md

 - [Things to Look Out For](#things-to-look-out-for)
 - [Conclusion](#conclusion)

-## testing
-Hello!

 ## Introduction

-In this tutorial, you'll learn how to create a simple website with an HTML structure, styled with CSS, and interactivity added using JavaScript.
-By the end of this guide, you will have a basic understanding of how these three technologies work together to create a functional webpage.
+In this manual, you will learn more about CSS Flexbox

+// Enter img of website here

 ## Project Structure